inaimathi/langnostic/drafts/an-interesting-question.md

 That's the essence, in any case.
 The more precise set of questions is

 1. How much energy does it cost to perform a one-way hash?
-Something in te `SHA2` family, because we want some level of security.
+Something in the `SHA2` family, because we want some level of security.
 2. How much energy does it cost to produce one ECDSA signature on `1k` of data?
 3. How much energy does it cost to verify an ECDSA signature once on `1k` of data?
 4. How much energy does it cost to send a TCP message of `1k` of data from New York, US to London, UK.